-- Before you enter into the examination room make sure to use the toilet because you will not be allowed to use it during the exam.
-In a case of a medical condition, the student must inform the academic office prior the exam. - Please leave mobile phones, bags, briefcases, coats, notes, books at the front, rear or side of the room.
-Please remember to switch off your mobile phones. - Do not turn examination papers face up. - Remember that you are not allowed to use unauthorised sources of information for the exam (please, leave such material at the front, rear or side of the room). - Be reminded that other than bottled water, you are not allowed to eat, drink or smoke in the examination room - You must not communicate with each other during the exam You may not leave the room without permission - Students who leave without permission will not be allowed to re -enter the examination room - You may not leave the room during the first thirty (30) minutes and/or the last fifteen (15) minutes of the exam, even if you have finished with their exam.
+- · Before you enter into the examination room make sure to use the toilet because you will not be allowed to use it during the exam.
+In a case of a medical condition, the student must inform the academic office prior - · Leave mobile phones, bags, briefcases, coats, notes, books at the front, rear or side of the room.
+Please remember to switch off your mobile phones. - · Do not turn examination papers face up. - · You are not allowed to use unauthorised sources of information for the exam (leave such material at the front, rear or side of the room). - · Other than bottled water, you are not allowed to eat, drink or smoke in the examination room - · You must not communicate with each other during the exam - · You may not leave the room without permission - · Students who leave without permission will not be allowed to re -enter the examination room - · You may not leave the room during the first thirty (30) minutes and/or the last fifteen (15) minutes of the exam, even if you have finished with their exam.